attamatti/picking_game/README.md

 Score  = Correct picks - false positives - misses

 leaderboard.py can be opened in a separate terminal window to display an independent leaderboard - useful for public engagement events and the like.
 Hit enter to update it.

+option c ('check you answers') displays the diagnostic screen for the last time a specific file was picked, very useful if the program has crashed before someone gost to see their score.

+If you are Shaun Rawson and prefer to win by cheating type 'shaun'.